perceptimatic/faetarspeech/index.md

 ## Tracks

+Note that some information has been updated; participants should pay close attention to the definition of the "Constrained" track.
+The information below should be considered authoritative.

 - **Constrained ASR.** Participants should focus on the challenge of improving ASR architectures to work with small, poor-quality sets.
 Participants may not use any  resources to train / fine-tune their models beyond the files contained in the provided training data.
 No external pre-trained acoustic models or language models are allowed.
-Use of the unlabelled portion of the Faetar challenge data set is allowed (**unlab**) in addition to **train**, as long as this is indicated in the submission, and as long as no external resources (including pre-trained models) are used.
+No external pre-trained acoustic models or language models are allowed.
+Use of the unlabelled portion of the Faetar challenge data set is not allowed (**unlab**). *At submission time,* participants should not check the *External AM/LM* or *Unlab* boxes on the model description form.

-Three other "thematic tracks" can be explored, and should not be considered mutually exclusive:

--  **Using pre-trained acoustic models or language models.** Participants focus on the most effective way to make use of models pre-trained on other languages.
+-  **Using pre-trained acoustic models or language models.** Participants focus on the most effective way to make use of models pre-trained on other languages. *At submission time,* participants should check *External AM/LM* on the model description form.
--  **Using unlabelled data.** The challenge data also includes ~20 hrs of unlabelled data.
-Participants focus on finding the most effective way to make use of it.
+-  **Using unlabelled data.** The challenge data also includes ~20 hrs of unlabelled data (**unlab**).
+Participants focus on finding the most effective way to make use of it. *At submission time,* participants should check *Unlab* on the model description form (this checkbox is not mutually exclusive with the *External AM/LM* checkbox).
 - **Dirty data.** The training data was extracted and automatically aligned from long-form audio and partial transcriptions in “cluttered” word processor files, relying on (error-prone) VAD, scraping, and alignment.
-Participants focus on improving the pipeline for extracting useful training data, with the ultimate goal of improving performance. *Participants seeking to participate in the Dirty Data challenge should indicate this on the registration form.*
+Participants focus on improving the pipeline for extracting useful training data, with the ultimate goal of improving performance. *At submission time,* participants should check *Dirty Data* on the model description form.

+ *Participants seeking to participate in the Dirty Data challenge should indicate this on the registration form.*

 Participants should indicate at the time of submission whether they are making a **Constrained ASR** submission, and, otherwise, which of the three thematic tracks they are submitting to (possibly more than one).